Should I contact the Title IX Coordinator?

 What is the standard of proof that is used to determine responsibility?

-The standard of proof in campus hearings, including Title IX cases, is based upon the “preponderance of the evidence” standard: Whether the violation is more likely to have occurred than not.
+The standard of proof in campus conduct hearings, including Title IX hearings, is based upon the “preponderance of the evidence” standard: Whether the violation is more likely to have occurred than not.
 This is a lower burden of proof than required in criminal cases.
 Since Title IX is a federal civil right, preponderance of the evidence is the appropriate standard.
 In criminal cases, the standard of proof is “beyond a reasonable doubt.”

 Should I be worried about retaliation?